Table of Contents

 6. Cremona SV-1220 Maestro First

 The Cremona SV-1220 Maestro violin is a folk player’s dream.
 This model’s deep, reddish varnish is really unique.
 Its spruce top hasn’t been aged for quite as long as the SV-1500, which means it’s more reasonably priced.

 The only other important difference between these two models on the body is the maple flaming.
 The SV-1220’S back isn’t quite as highly flamed.

 However, you will be able to see the grain of the wood so clearly, regardless of its darker varnish, and also appears really rustic-looking.
 The SV-1220 is entirely hand carved and its neck is oiled for excellent playability!

-Another difference between this violin and 1500 is its fittings.
+Another difference between this violin and the 1500 is its fittings.
 I’m afraid the pegs don’t have any fancy carvings.
 It’s only got one fine-tuner on the E string, which is nice for minimizing that pesky buzzing noise fine-tuners are likely to make.

-Basically, the SV-1220 is an understated version of 1500.
+Basically, the SV-1220 is an understated version of the 1500.
 However, it still comes with a gorgeous balanced J. LaSalle LB-17 brazilwood bow and one of our favorite Anton Breton strings.

 Cremona violins are usually very mellow and warm however this model has a little bit of a twist.
 Its tone has a bit of edge to it, which most people will probably love.
 It’s still silky smooth and it’s not too bright, it’s just right in that sweet spot.